aws-samples/amazon-rekognition-custom-labels-demo/README.md

 Stops a running model.
 The operation might take a while to complete.

-*This operation requires permissions to perform the rekognition:StartProjectVersion action.*
+*This operation requires permissions to perform the rekognition:StopProjectVersion action.*

 If you are using the AWS CLI, run:
 ```sh